Mic92/sops-nix/README.md

 }
 ```

-Our directory structure looks like this:
+A valid directory structure for this might look like:

 ```console
 $ tree .